dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 image: "/post_assets/0/post_image.png"
 ---

+In this project, the aim is to create a surface from scratch with bezier curve equations.
+This will allow us to create animations simply by changing the control points of the surfe we want to create.
+I will do the computations on the CPU then send the mesh to the GPU with a texture, so this process is not optimal in any means.
+I used OpenGL 4.6 to implement the project.

+## Idea behind the bezier curves and surfaces

+## How to create a bezier surface

+## How to create patches with G1 continuity

+## The problem of normals

+## Debugging a OpenGL program with RenderDoc

+## Final words and future work

 At the moment there is a wonderful course running at Standford University, called [CS231n - Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/), held by Andrej Karpathy, Justin Johnson and Fei-Fei Li.
 Fortunately all the [course material](http://cs231n.stanford.edu/syllabus.html) is provided for free and all the lectures are recorded and uploaded on [Youtube](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC).
 This class gives a wonderful intro to machine learning/deep learning coming along with programming assignments.

 ## Batch Normalization